Limitation of debts

 parent's debt and you, as a creditor, have not actively done anything to extend (interrupt) this limitation period.
 The consequence of this is that you can no longer legally do anything to get your claim paid.
 In other words, the claim is time-barred and therefore legally lost.

 Neither lawyers, debt collectors nor courts can do anything once your claim is time-barred.
-In other words, if you have an invoice older than 3 years and the limitation period has not been interrupted - the claim is time-barred and should be credited and considered lost.
+In other words, if you have an invoice that is older than 3 years and the statute of limitations has not been interrupted - the claim is time-barred and should be credited and considered lost.

 Can the limitation period be interrupted (extended)?